timamus/linux-mint-install-apps/README.md

 > Battery Applet with Monitoring and Shutdown (BAMS)

-Install the BAMS applet, then run:
+Install the BAMS applet (the best version is 1.5.1), then run:

 ```bash
 mkdir -p $HOME/batterymonitor@pdcurtis &&